-New Orleans is mostly associated with Mardi Gras, women flashing their breasts for beads and drunken debauchery.
-However, New Orleans has much more to offer such as museums, river cruises, nearby plantations, and distilleries.
-A few years ago we stopped here as part of an extended road trip.
-Join us as we recap our 4 days in the wondrous city of New Orleans.
+New Orleans is mostly associated with Mardi Gras, women flashing their breasts for beads, and drunken debauchery.
+It was founded by the French before being ruled by the Spanish for 40 years.
+The U.S. purchased it in 1803 as part of the Louisiana Purchase.
+New Orleans has a rich history.
+It is because of this rich history that New Orleans has so much to offer, such as museums, cruises on the Mississippi River, nearby plantations, and distilleries.
+A few years ago, we had a second honeymoon in New Orleans, as part of an extended road trip.
+Join us as we recap our 4 days in the wondrous city of New Orleans for couples.

 New Orleans Museum of Art

-After all that culture we drove to our hotel for a little r&r.
+After indulging in some culture and our relaxing picnic we headed for our hotel.
 We checked into the Royal St. Charles Hotel at 135 St. Charles Avenue.
 Then we left our car with the valet.
 With the exception of a day trip to local plantations, we wouldn’t be needing it.
+New Orleans is easy to get around on foot or by taking the trolley.
 Subsequently, we booked a comfortable queen size room for a reasonable price through Groupon.
-We chose this hotel due to the location since we didn’t want to drive everywhere.
+We chose this hotel due to the location in the heart of the crescent city.
+While it didn’t have a pool, we didn’t care because we came for the sights.

 Destrehan Manor House

 We woke up early and walked to Central Grocery to order a famous muffaletta.
 In case you haven’t heard of this, its a large round sandwich layered with olive salad, salami, ham, Swiss cheese, provolone, and mortadella.
 Then we ordered our car from the valet and embarked on our journey to River Road.